-Download a fact sheet on the relief fund (PDF)
+Download a fact sheet on the Provider Relief Fund (PDF)

-The Centers for Medicare & Medicaid Services on April 10 began distributing $30 billion in funds from the new $100 billion Public Health and Social Services Emergency Fund created by the CARES Act.
+The Department of Health and Human Services on April 10 began distributing $30 billion in funds from the new $100 billion Public Health and Social Services Emergency Fund created by the CARES Act.
 Another $20 billion began going out to providers on April 24.

-The quick dispersal of relief funds will aid providers in areas heavily impacted by the COVID-19 pandemic and those who are struggling to keep their doors open due to healthy patients delaying care and practices or patients canceling elective services.
+The quick disbursal of relief funds through the Provider Relief Fund will aid providers in areas heavily impacted by the COVID-19 pandemic and those who are struggling to keep their doors open due to healthy patients delaying care and practices or patients canceling elective services.

 These are payments, not loans, to health care providers and will not need to be repaid.
-This program is separate from the Medicare Advanced Payment initiative and the Small Business Administration's Paycheck Protection Program, which are loans.
+This program is separate from the Medicare advanced payments and the Small Business Administration's Paycheck Protection Program, which are loans.

 Who is eligible for a payment?